pemj/crawlblr/README.md

 Current status:
 seems to work.
-We only have it running with one database worker, but it seems to be running okay.
+We only have it running with one database worker, but the crawlers seem like they're trucking along.
 We'll see how it actually runs on ACISS soon.

-BELAY THAT
-just ran into this guy:

-crawlblr/dbQ.py", line 35, in dbQ
-sqlite3.OperationalError: disk I/O error
-I guess we can catch that error and retry?
-Who knows what the hell this is all about though.
+Had one error, but it was a stupid thing I hit by deleting a folder on accident, we look fine now.

 division of labor: